jsinger67/parol/book/src/ParGrammar.md

 Terminals without explicitly associated scanner state are implicitly associated with scanner state INITIAL.

+> **Note for Parol v4:**
+> Parser-based scanner switching is no longer supported.
+All scanner switching must now be handled by the scanner itself using scanner-based switching.
+> Please update your grammars accordingly.
+See [Changes in version 4](./ParolVersion4.md) for migration details.

 ### Parser-bases scanner switching

 The first way to control scanner states is to define switching directives within your productions.